WCRE SECOND QUARTER 2021 REPORT: SOUTHERN NEW JERSEY & PHILLY MARKETS FOCUS ON LIGHT AT THE END OF THE TUNNEL

 WCRE also reports on the Southern New Jersey retail market.
 Highlights from the retail section of the report include:

-● Retail vacancy in Gloucester County ticked down to 12.4 from after posting a major increase in Q1, with average rents in the range of $14.21/sf NNN.
+• Retail vacancy in Camden County jumped more than three points to 14.3 percent after posting a large increase in the middle of 2020.
+While average rents rose more than one dollar, in the range of $12.86/sf NNN.

 The full report is available upon request.